Kotlin/kotlin-spec/docs/src/md/kotlin.core/type-system.md

 1. Ross Tate.
 "Mixed-site variance."
 FOOL, 2013.
 2. Ross Tate, Alan Leung, and Sorin Lerner.
 "Taming wildcards in Java's type system."
 PLDI, 2011.

-TODO(the big TODO for the whole chapter: we need to clearly decide what kind of type system we want to specify: an algo-driven ts vs a full declarational ts, operation-based or relation-based.
-An example of the second distinction would be difference between $(A?)!!$ and $((A!!)?)!!$.
-Are they the same type?
-Are they different, but equivalent?
-Same goes for $(A..B)?$ vs $(A?..B?)$ and such.)

-TODO(another big question is: do we want to formally prove all the different thing here?)